 Even safely within Canadian territorial waters, however, the drama of the day was not yet over.
 Amidst all the haste and secrecy, only the Navy's Dockyard was aware that two warships would be arriving in Victoria Harbour.
 Seeing two submarines approaching Victoria on the second day of war, a picket boat sounded its siren and raced into harbour, under the protective guns of the Army's Coastal Artillery.
 Fortunately, the shore batteries contacted the dockyard before giving the order to open fire, and the two submarines proceeded safely to their new home at Esquimalt.

-Informally christened the McBride and the Paterson, the two vessels were taken over by the Government of Canada two days later and renamed, rather more anonymously, CC-1 and CC-2.
-The proposed namesakes of the two boats were not entirely unrewarded, however.
-Premier McBride soon received reimbursement for the provincial funds so courageously advanced, and Mr. Paterson received a personal commission of $40,000 on the unorthodox sale of the RCN's first submarines.
+The two vessels were informally christened the McBride and the Paterson.
+They were taken over by the Government of Canada two days later and renamed, rather more anonymously, CC-1 and CC-2.
+Premier McBride soon received reimbursement for the provincial funds advanced for the purchase, and Mr. Paterson received a personal commission of $40,000 on the unorthodox sale of the RCN's first submarines.